tessavdheiden/SafeCritic/README.md

 ## Improve pooling
-- [X] Downsample boundary points according to closest.
+- [X] Downsample boundary points according to closest and give them a fixed location in the input vector (so depending on the relative location between piont and agent).
 - [ ] Segmentations correct (not different for same object), use occupancy grids
 - [ ] Visualize attention
 - [ ] Pool every